Xondisar/Galileo/README.md

 - `ammunition_types`: define projectile speed, damage, and heat footprint for each ammo class.
 The active ammunition can be cycled at runtime.
 - `obstruction_check`: optional callback used for ray/shape tests so the turret respects cover when lining up a shot.
 - `heat_*` values: configure heat capacity, overheating thresholds, and passive dissipation to throttle sustained fire.
+- `heat_feedback`: hook for relaying heat changes to VFX/audio or downstream systems.
+- `power_*` values: optional energy management that throttles firing when batteries are drained.
 - `max_prediction_time`: cap on lead prediction to avoid chasing very distant solutions.
 - `fire_cooldown`: configurable cadence between shots.
 - `idle_scan_*`: tune the amplitude and speed of the idle scanning animation when no targets are available.